Review

 Posted in Review

-Slipping into a sexy, starched apron with a new recipe in one hand and a flute of bubbles in the other is bliss.
-The olive in my Martini is attending a cookery course re-kindling my passion for food, where delicious recipes are shared, prepared and then enjoyed by the group.
+Slipping into a sexy, starched apron with a new recipe in one hand and a flute of bubbles in the other is indulgent.
+The olive in my Martini is attending a cookery course that rekindles my passion for food, where delicious recipes are shared, prepared, and enjoyed by the group.
 Good food and...

 V Lavender Hotel Singapore